I Corps (Belgium)

-The 1st Corps of the Belgian Army (1er Corps d'Armée belge), also known as 1 BE Corps, was a Belgian army corps active during World War I, World War II, and the Cold War.
+The 1st Corps of the Belgian Army (1er Corps d'Armée belge), was a Belgian army corps active during First World War, Second World War, and the Cold War.

 World War II

 During the Belgian Campaign of 1940, it initially held defences at Liège but was forced to retreat by the German XVI Panzer Corps.
-The Battle of Fort Eben-Emael occurred along the Corps' defensive line.
-German planners had recognised the need to eliminate Fort Eben-Emael if their army was to break into the interior of Belgium.
+The Battle of Fort Ében-Émael occurred along the Corps' defensive line.
+German planners had recognised the need to eliminate Fort Ében-Émael if their army was to break into the interior of Belgium.
 It decided to deploy airborne forces (Fallschirmjäger) to land inside the fortress perimeter using gliders.
 Using special explosives and flamethrowers to disable the defences, the Fallschirmjäger then entered the fortress.
 In the course of the battle, German infantry overcame the defenders of the I Belgian Corps' 7th Infantry Division in 24 hours.

 Post-war service

 During the Cold War, it served initially as an army of occupation in Germany and then as part of NATO's Northern Army Group (NORTHAG).
 The corps headquarters was initially established at Yser Caserne, Lüdenscheid, on 15 October 1946.
 Lieutenant General Jean-Baptiste Piron took command in November 1946.
 Corps headquarters moved to Haelen Caserne, Junkersdorf, Lindenthal, Cologne, in 1948.

-During Exercise Battle Royal in September 1954, the Corps consisted of 1 (BE) Infantry Division and 16 (BE) Armoured Division with 1 Canadian Brigade and 46 Parachute Brigade (16th Airborne Division (United Kingdom)) under command.
+During Exercise Battle Royal in September 1954, the Corps consisted of 1 (BE) Infantry Division and 16 (BE) Armoured Division with 1 Canadian Brigade and 46th Parachute Brigade (16th Airborne Division) under command.

-The corps' 14th and 20th artillery battalions were supported by the 4th U.S. Army Field Artillery Detachment.
+The corps' 14th and 20th Artillery Battalions were supported by the 4th U.S. Army Field Artillery Detachment.
 The detachment was co-located with the Belgian battalions, in quarters across the street from the Belgian Houthulst Kaserne, on Langenwiedenweg Strasse, Werl, West Germany.